cesalazar/berlinblockchainweek/events/zero-knowledge-summit/README.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: In this event, we will be focusing on zero knowledge topics, latest zk-snark applications and privacy.
-This one-day event is a “no-pitch” event, and will only feature topic oriented talks and workshops.
+description: This event will focus on zero knowledge topics, latest zkSNARK
+    applications and privacy.
+Attendees will consist primarily of privacy
+    researchers, practitioners, influencers, and developers working on zero knowledge topics.

 #####################
 ### EVENT DETAILS ###